-Exposure to infection (70 percent) - Airlines would classify each route according to the level of risk of exposure to COVID-19 in order to determine whether additional mitigations would be required in relation to services, policies or procedures.
+Exposure to Infection - Airlines would classify each route according to the level of risk of exposure to COVID-19 to determine whether additional mitigations were required in relation to services, policies or procedures.

-Route differences (50 percent) - Airlines would a conduct a risk assessment for all routes and overflight rights, including any temporary filed differences to existing ICAO standards and recommended practices (SARPs), and assess whether those differences were accepted by countries along the planned routes and the destination country.
-While most countries filed their acceptance of differences from other countries, not many states have made their exemptions public.
+Route Differences - Airlines would a conduct a risk assessment for all routes and overflight rights, including any temporary filed differences to existing ICAO standards and recommended practices (SARPS), and assess whether those differences were accepted by countries along the planned routes and in the destination country.
+While most countries filed their acceptance of differences from other countries, not many have made their exemptions public.